isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 <a href="#step3c" id="s3c">(C) Other Party does not object to Affected Business’s eligibility for relief</a>
 <a href="#step4" id="s4">Step 4: Either Affected Business, Other Party or Other Party’s assignee lodges and serves Notice for
 Adjustment</a>
-<a href="#step5" id="s5">Step 5: Registrar reviews Notice of Objection / Notice of Compensation / Notice for Adjustment</a>
+<a href="#step5" id="s5">Step 5: Registrar reviews Notice of Objection / Notice for Compensation / Notice for Adjustment</a>
 <a href="#step6" id="s6">Step 6: Assessor Conducts Hearing and Makes Determination</a>
 <a href="#step7" id="s7">Step 7: Registrar Informs Affected Business and Other Party of Assessor’s Determination</a>
 <a href="#step7a" id="s7a">Withdrawal of Notice of Negotiation, Notice of Objection to Notice of Negotiation, Notice for